tmrizzo/dotfiles/README.md

 # stow vim
 ```

+- Don't want to use Stow?
+Symlink it manually.

 ### Credits

-These dotfiles are heavily based on Antonio Dias work at https://github.com/accdias
+Most dotfiles were heavily based on [Antonio Dias](https://github.com/accdias) work.